vakh-kalifatidi/Maze-Problems/README.md

 ## Driver
-Please copy into console application into Main.
+Please copy the following snippet into console application into Main.
 ```
 using (Maze maze = new Maze())
 {